From BR Bullpen

 After his auspicious debut season, Porcello took a step back, and settled into being a reliable but unspectacular number 4 or 5 starter for the Tigers.
 His ERA jumped by almost a full run to 4.92 in 2010 and then settled at that level, as it was 4.79 in 2011 and 4.59 in 2012.
 However, he was still dependable, making 27, 31 and 31 starts during those three seasons and winning in double figures every year, with a second 14-9 season in 2011 sandwiched between seasons of 10-12 the years before and after.
 While his control was good, he gave up a lot of hits, including an American League leading 226 in 2012.
 He also did not pitch deep into games, with his personal best over his first four season being 182 innings in 2011.
 After four full seasons as a major league starter, he had not thrown a single complete game.
 He started and lost a game against the New York Yankees in the 2011 ALDS, then had a no-decision in his only start in the 2011 ALCS against the Texas Rangers; he also pitched twice in relief in that series, his first two appearances in a role other than starter at the major league level.
 In 2012, he was relegated to the back of the bullpen as the Tigers made it all the way to the World Series.
 He pitched only a third of an inning in the ALDS against the Oakland Athletics and not at all in the ALCS.
 In the World Series, he pitched a scoreless inning of relief in Game 1 against the San Francisco Giants in an 8-3 loss as the Tigers were swept in four games.

 Porcello finally recorded the first complete game of his career on September 10, 2013, in his 147th career start.
 That day he defeated the Chicago White Sox, 9-1.
 His season overall was very similar to the previous three, with a relatively high era, but a winning return and the proven capacity to take his turn on the mound every fifth day.
 That made him a useful but unspectacular player, which was a disappointment from the days when he was seen as a future frontline starter for Detroit.
+He finished the year at 13-8, 4.32, and once again was confined to the bullpen in the postseason.
+In two appearances, one in the ALDS and one in the ALCS, he failed to record an out, allowing all three batters he faced in the two games to score.
+Worse, in Game 2 of the ALCS against the Boston Red Sox, he was charged with the loss when he came in in the bottom of the 9th with the score tied, 5-5.
+Jonny Gomes hit an infield single and took second when José Iglesias' throw was wild.
+He then threw a wild pitch and allowed a single to Jarrod Saltalamacchia to end the game.

 sources: Aflac All-American Bio